jacobkap/crimebythenumbers/docs/index.md

 <img src="images/copy_code.PNG" width="90%" style="display: block; margin: auto;" />

 I've also made each chapter available to download as an R file that has every line of code used in each chapter available to you to run.
 To download the files, please go to the book's GitHub page [here](https://github.com/jacobkap/crimebythenumbers/tree/master/code_repository).
 I've saved each chapter twice - once where it only includes the code used (in the "just_code" folder) and once where it includes the code and all of the text in the chapter (in the "code_and_text" folder).
-So download whichever one you want to use - the code is identical in each.
+So download whichever one you want to use.
+The code is identical in each.